Kitware/CMake/Help/command/add_custom_command.rst

 of the following is specified:

 ``PRE_BUILD``
-  On :ref:`Visual Studio Generators`, run before any other rules are executed within the target.
+  This option has unique behavior for the :ref:`Visual Studio Generators`.
-  On other generators, run just before ``PRE_LINK`` commands.
+  When using one of the Visual Studio generators, the command will run before any other rules are executed within the target.
+With all other generators, this option behaves the same as ``PRE_LINK`` instead.
+Because of this, it is recommended to avoid using ``PRE_BUILD`` except when it is known that a Visual Studio generator is being used.
 ``PRE_LINK``
   Run after sources have been compiled but before linking the binary or running the librarian or archiver tool of a static library.